The Myth (film): Plot

-After extensive research, Jack and William conclude that the anti-gravity material is a fragment of a meteorite that fell to Earth during the Qin dynasty.
-They find the location of the Qin emperor's mausoleum, concealed behind a waterfall.
-The massive tomb contains the strongest fragment of the meteorite, powerful enough to make the tomb a floating palace.
-Jack meets Ok-soo and Nangong Yan alive inside the tomb, and they mistake him for Meng Yi.
-Professor Koo and his men enter and attempt to seize the immortality elixir, leading to an aerial fight between both parties.
+After extensive research, Jack and William conclude that the material creating the zero-gravity field is a fragment of a meteorite that fell to Earth during the Qin dynasty.
+They find the location of the Qin emperor's mausoleum, which is concealed behind a waterfall.
+The massive tomb contains the strongest fragment of the meteorite and it is powerful enough to turn the tomb into a floating palace.
+Jack meets Ok-Soo and Nangong Yan in the tomb, and they mistake him for Meng Yi.
+Professor Koo and his men enter and attempt to seize the elixir, leading to an aerial fight between both sides.
 William accidentally breaks the balance of the field after removing a piece of the meteorite and causes the tomb to collapse on itself, and dies from drowning in mercury.
-While Jack is escaping from the collapsing tomb, he asks Ok-soo to come with him, but she refuses after realizing he is not Meng Yi and says she will wait for the real Meng Yi forever, believing he still lives.
-As Koo nears the elixir, Yan grabs onto him as they fall and presumably perish.
+While Jack is escaping the collapsing tomb, he asks Ok-soo to come with him, but she refuses after realising he is not Meng Yi.
+As Koo approaches the elixir, Nangong Yan grabs him and they fall to their deaths.

-Jack is then seen at home with a published copy of The Myth, a book written by him about his adventure and his experiences which he dedicates to William.
+Jack is then seen at home with a published copy of The Myth, a book he wrote about his adventures which he dedicates to William.